shalomb/pfp-slides/PITCHME.md

 ## Summary

-The only impossible journey is the one you never begin ...
+The only impossible journey is the one that never begins

 * Make it work!
 * Make it work correctly!